Skip to product information

 59 rue et passage Saint Anne

-Kardec's tomb in the Père-Lachaise cemetery remains one of the most flowery and most visited in the cemetery and a place of meditation.
+Kardec's tomb in the Père-Lachaise cemetery remains one of the most flowery and visited in the cemetery and a place of meditation.
 Many personalities were seduced by spiritism - such as Victor Hugo, Arthur Conan Doyle or Chico Xavier - convinced that spiritism could provide scientific proof of life after death.

 View full details